yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 # Components, Actions, and Stores

 ## Overview
+In this codealong we will build out a simple band listing application, which will demonstrate user interaction with flux.

 ## Objectives
 1. Explain the results of a user interaction with a component